Top 10 best used SUVs 2021

-Buying and owning a brand-new SUV can be exciting.
-But buying a used example can still give you that new-car feeling.
-What’s more, you’ll have more money in your pocket, with a cheaper initial price and much less value lost in depreciation over the course of your time with the car.
+Buying and owning a brand-new SUV can be exciting but buying a used example can still give you that new-car feeling.
+What’s more, you’ll have more money in your pocket, thanks to a lower initial price and much less value lost in depreciation over the course of your time with the car.

 The SUV market continues to grow at a rapid pace, with more and more new models making their way out of showrooms.
 Manufacturers are even beginning to offer them with fully electric powertrains as we draw nearer to the year 2030, when the sale of new petrol and diesel-powered cars will be banned.
 You can read our guide on the Best electric SUVs.
 British drivers love the extra practicality of an SUV as well as the raised ride height, which makes city driving less of a hassle.
 And with so many options, used buyers are spoiled for choice today.

 Here are our picks for the best used SUVs you can buy today.